Andrew has been writing for decades, publishing articles online and in print. His many interests include literature, the arts, and nature.

-Throughout the Prologue and the Tale Alison expresses her views on the church, on sexuality and the state of marriage.
+Throughout the prologue and the tale, Alison expresses her views on the church, sexuality, and the state of marriage.
 She feels a need to dominate her men and she's willing to use whatever it takes to establish control.
 Her prowess in bed is frequently mentioned in this regard, there being several words used for the female genitals (quoniam, belle chose, chamber of Venus and so on).

 Her experience in marriage and of men is crucially important to her.
 She argues against the church clerics and celibate monks and their dry rhetorical writings.
 What experiences have they of real life and raw emotion?
 According to Alison, none.

 Were in this world, is right enough for me

 To speke of wo that is in marriage.'